nelsonauner/nelsonauner.github.io/_posts/2014-01-02-NewWebsite.markdown

 categories: tech
 ---

-I've rewritten my site using Jekyll and Github
+I've rewritten my site using Jekyll, and hosting it on my own domain, as opposed to the University-provided home page.
+It'll be, at worst, a fun experiment!